 This is prime real estate on the island and why many people flock to Santorini year after year.
 They’re the villages perched on the rim of the caldera, offering the most spectacular cliffside views of the Aegean Sea and neighboring islands.
 Most visitors to Santorini want to stay here so this is where you’ll find the island’s most expensive hotels.
 There are plenty of shops and restaurants in these villages as well.

 Fira is the capital of Santorini and its busiest town.
 It has the biggest number of hotels, shops, restaurants, and bars, not to mention a few nightclubs.
 If you’re looking to party it up in Santorini, then this is probably where you’ll want to be.
 It’s also the island’s transportation hub so local buses going to other parts of the island will start and end here.
 If you don’t have a rental car, then Fira is the most convenient place to stay on the island.
-You can book accommodations in Fira through Booking.com, Agoda, or AirBnB.
+You can book accommodations in Fira through Booking.com or Agoda.

 Situated on the northwestern tip of the island, Oia is Santorini’s most picturesque town and offers some of its best sunset views.
 It’s the most visually striking village on the island and one of its most romantic.
 Hotels here are the most expensive not just in Santorini, but in all of Greece.
 If you want to go all out and have a truly memorable stay, then Oia is probably where you’ll want to be.